All Episodes

 This is worse than Dan Quayle spelling potato with an E on it.

-Uh this is I think that this comes close to Gerald Ford with that faux pas in his debate where he said that the Eastern block of uh countries was not under Soviet domination.
+I think this comes close to Gerald Ford with that faux pas in his debate where he said that the Eastern Bloc of countries was not under Soviet domination.

 A guy running for president, we just heard a bite talking about universal health care.